salsita/ng2-if-media/README.md

 ## Configuration

 By default, `ngIfMedia` has no abstract configuration and you can use it freely with direct values (eg. `<=640px`).
-Since project designs tend to be specific and hard to generalize among the everchanging pool of devices, supplying your own custom breakpoints is the most expected usecase.
+Since project designs tend to be specific and hard to generalize, supplying your own custom breakpoints is the most expected usecase.

 You can either create smart breakpoints that utilize `<, >, =` logical operators, specify media types, append static parameters and configure `<, >` split precision: